mchenggit/kabanero-event/architecture/README.md

 ### Running the Stages

 The controller for each stage is responsible for:
-- Creating listeners to listen for trigger events
+- Creating listeners to listen for trigger events after `StageRun` resource is created.
 - When triggered, creating any additional resources, and run the stage.
 - When completed, emit any configured events.

 For our example, the controller for TektonStage
-- Creates a listener to listen for `Start_build` event.
+- Creates a listener to listen for `Start_build` event after the StageRun resource is created.
 - When `Start-build` event is received, creates Tekton related resources to start the pipeline:
    - `PipelineResource`
    - `PipelineRun`
 - When the Tekton pipeline completes, emits `Build` event.

+The controller for MyDeployStage
+- Creates a listener to listen for `Build(success)` event after the StageRun resource is created.
+- when `Build(sucess)` event is received, performs whatever custom action is needed.
+- Upon completion, emit the `Deploy` event.

+The controller for the StrategyRun monitors the status for each stage, and updates the overall status within the StrategyRun resource.

 <a name="Functional_Specification"></a>